SaifAlmaliki/Hirios/docs/veo3-video-creation-guidelines.md

 ## 📝 Template Structure

 ```
-Create a [adjective] [duration]-second corporate storytelling video in [format] at [fps], optimized for [platforms], featuring a native Arabic male voiceover with authentic Middle Eastern accent, warm professional tone, speaking fluent Arabic, narrating this concise story: "[Hook → Problem → Feature]."
+Create a [adjective] [duration]-second corporate storytelling video in [format] at [fps], optimized for [platforms].
 The video shows [character description], [scene description], [color scheme], [lighting requirements], [camera work].
 Do not add any text, URLs, or logos to the video.

+VOICEOVER: Native Arabic male voiceover with authentic Middle Eastern accent, warm professional tone, speaking fluent Arabic, narrating this concise story: "[Hook → Problem → Feature]."
 ```

 ---